Charging and collecting the GST/HST

 You have to show either:

-- the amount of the GST/HST paid or payable for the supply; or
+- that the total amount paid or payable for a supply includes the GST/HST

-- You have to keep all the records that will support the information you provide on your GST/HST returns.
+You must keep the records that will support the information you provide on your GST/HST returns.
 Your records must allow you to calculate:

 - Date modified: